 There she played hide and seek, collected pine cones, breathlessly dashed after wild rabbits, hedge hogs, deer and foxes.
 Her vacation days at her grandparent’s farm were equally intriguing.
 She picked fruit, flowers and formed unforgettable bonds with farm animals.

 While on sunny days Kvetka chased butterflies and grasshoppers through the meadows, on cold rainy days she cuddled up with books.
-Her fantasyland was influenced by the tales of Grimm Brothers, Hans Christian Andersen, Jack London, Alexandre Dumas, Sir Arthur Conan Doyle, and Jules Verne.
+Her fantasyland was influenced by the tales of Grimm Brothers, Hans Christian Andersen, Jack London, and Alexandre Dumas,

 The glory of nature, animals and the imaginary world of books filled her with awe and inspiration.
 She’d lie on the grass picturing tiny worlds inhabited by various creatures.
 Excited, she’d rush home to pick up a pencil and draw anything that came to her mind.

 At an early age, Kvetka’s artistic ability was encouraged by family and teachers.
 She was enrolled in private and community art classes.
 Throughout her school years, she continued to paint and develop her artistic skills.

 In the late 1980’s Kvetka’s family immigrated to Canada.
 After graduating from high school with an art award, she continued her studies at Ontario College of Art and Design, and obtained an OCAD diploma.
 Afterwards, she worked in the costume and set design department for Toronto’s leading theatres – Theatre Passe Muraille and Du Maurier Theatre.
 Consequently, Kvetka enrolled in the Visual Studies and Fine Art History BFA program at the University of Toronto.